[Date City, Fukushima Prefecture] A journey around the sacred mountain power spot, Reizan Town, Date City

 View of the sacred mountain

-This mountain has a long history, dating back to ancient times as the site of Ryozenji Temple, a temple of Shugendo
+This mountain has a long history, dating back to the ancient Shugendo temple Ryōzen-ji and later to Ryōzen Castle during the Nanboku-chō period.

-, and as Ryozen Castle during the Nanboku-cho period.
-Founded by Jikaku Daishi in 859, it became a base for the propagation of Tendai Buddhism in the Tohoku region, with over 3,000 temples and pagodas (places for religious practice) and monks' quarters (places for living) constructed within the mountain, earning it the nickname "Mount Hiei of the North."
+Founded in 859 by Jikaku Daishi, it became a center for the propagation of Tendai Buddhism in the Tohoku region, with over 3,000 halls and pagodas (places for religious services) and monks' quarters (places for living) built on the mountain, earning it the nickname "Mount Hiei of the North."

-Currently, Mt.
-Reizan has a wonderful combination of rocky terrain and autumn foliage, making it a recommended spot during the autumn foliage season.
-The hiking trails are well-maintained and the mountain is easy to climb, making it suitable for beginners, so it can be enjoyed by families.
+The current Mt.
+Reizan boasts a magnificent combination of rocky terrain and autumn foliage, making it a highly recommended spot during the fall season.
+The hiking trails are well-maintained and easy to follow, making it suitable for beginners and enjoyable for families.

-The strangely shaped rocks and bizarre stones, such as "Mikaeshiiwa," "Gomadan," and "Higashi no Monomi," the highest point on Mt.
-Reizan, make excellent observation spots, where you can enjoy a magnificent panorama of the Azuma-Adatara mountain range, the Abukuma Mountains, and the Pacific Ocean.
+Unusual rock formations such as "Mishita-iwa," "Goma-dan," and "Higashi-no-momi," the highest point of Mt.
+Reizan, offer excellent viewpoints, allowing you to enjoy a grand panorama of the Azuma-Adatara mountain range, the Abukuma Mountains, and the Pacific Ocean.

 It has been designated as one of the New 100 Famous Mountains of Japan, one of the National Places of Scenic Beauty, one of the 100 Most Beautiful Sceneries of Japan, a Prefectural Natural Park, and one of the 100 Famous Mountains of Utsukushima